lucaslizama/rut-csharp/README.md

 ## Introduction

 Rut is a library written with the purpose of centralizing all common Chilean Rut operations and use cases in a lightweight and easy to use package.
 It's written in C# and targets most .NET recent versions.
+This package has no external dependencies so it's very small.

 ## Setup